llvm/circt/docs/RationaleSymbols.md

 Within a `firrtl` or `hw` module, many entities may exist which can be referenced outside the module.
-Operations and ports (and memory ports), need to define symbol-like data to allow forming non-ssa linkage between disparate elements.
+Operations and ports (and memory ports), need to define symbol-like data to allow forming non-SSA linkage between disparate elements.
-To accomplish this, an attribute named `inner_sym` is attached a scoped symbol-like name to the element.
+To accomplish this, an attribute named `inner_sym` is attached providing a scoped symbol-like name to the element.
 An operation with an `inner_sym` resides in arbitrarily-nested regions of a region that defines an `InnerSymbolTable` and a `Symbol` .

 Inner Symbols are different from normal symbols due to MLIR symbol table resolution rules.
 Specifically normal symbols are resolved by first going up